mstdfr/mefp-website/_posts/2019-09-01-abdulaziz-almoaiqel.markdown

 img: abdulaziz_almoaiqel_alkoora_ma3na.jpg
 alt: image-alt
 talk: Podcast Horror Stories
-from: Alkora M3na
+from: AlkoraM3na
 website: https://twitter.com/AlkoraM3na
-description: A passionate football fanatic, an avid traveler, an MBA graduate, and Podcaster.
+description: "A passionate football fanatic, an avid traveler, an MBA graduate, and Podcaster.
 Co-founder of AlkoraM3na Podcast.
-A Senior Business Development Specialist at Takamol Holding, has a Master of Business Administration Degree from the University of Baltimore and holds a Bachelor of Administrative Sciences degree in Financial Management from King Saud University.
+A Senior Business Development Specialist at Takamol Holding, has a Master of Business Administration Degree from the University of Baltimore and holds a Bachelor of Administrative Sciences degree in Financial Management from King Saud University."

 ---